 As a chamber musician, Ellie has performed with the BBC National Orchestra of Wales Brass Ensemble, London Philharmonic Orchestra Brass Ensemble, and English National Opera Brass.
 She also joined soprano Carleen Ebbs in The London Handel Festival on period instrument, and has performed with with brass quintet Chaconne Brass in recitals and recording across the country.

-As a soloist, Ellie has performed Shostakovich Concerto No. 1 at St John’s, Smith Square, London, and her Trumpet and Organ duo, Illumina, have released their first CD for Convivium Records in October 2017.
+As a soloist, Ellie has performed Shostakovich Concerto No. 1 at St John’s, Smith Square, London, and her Trumpet and Organ duo, Illumina, released their first CD for Convivium Records in October 2017.
 They regularly give recitals in venues including St Paul’s Cathedral, Fairfield Halls Croydon and St Martin-in-the-Fields, and Queens College, Oxford, where they have performed world premieres of works they have commissioned.

 Commercially, Ellie has performed with Brad Mehldau, Seal, Sister Sledge, the Bootleg Beatles, Russell Watson, Zola Jesus, and regularly plays in ‘Les Miserables’ (Queen’s Theatre, London West End).
 She has also played for ‘Chicago the Musical’ (Phoenix Theatre, London West End), ‘Don Quixote’ (The Garrick, London West End), ‘She Loves Me’ (Menier Chocolate Factory, London), UK tours of ‘Chitty Chitty Bang Bang’, ‘Chicago the Musical’ and ‘Top Hat’.
 Ellie also held the first Trumpet chair for the Royal Shakespeare Company, in their Barbican “Rome” productions.

 Ellie has performed fanfares for Her Majesty the Queen Elizabeth II, and enjoys the variety freelancing brings.